collective/tech-event/docs/README.md

 ```

-## Customize the Tech Conference for Plone documentation
+## Customize the Tech Event Support for Plone documentation

 This section provides how-to guidance to customize your documentation.